 VA Medicaid services do not require copayments from members living in long-term care facilities, individuals receiving community or institutional-based long-term care services and members that are younger than 21 years of age.

 How much is Medicaid in Virginia for primary services?
 Various health care services in Virginia do not come with copays.
 These include emergency room services, family planning services, pregnancy-related services and emergency services (including dialysis treatments).
+Download our informative guide to learn more about Medicaid coverage and costs.

 What Services are Covered by Medicaid in Virginia?